dnelson86/arepo/documentation/source/config-options.md

 the mass ratio.
 Then, the softening type that is closest to this desired softening is assigned to the particle (*choosing only from those softening values explicitly input as a SofteningComovingTypeX parameter*).
-This option is primarily useful for zoon simulations, where one may for example lump all boundary dark matter particles together into type 2 or 3, but yet provide a set of softening types over which they are automatically distributed according to their mass.
+This option is primarily useful for zoom simulations, where one may for example lump all boundary dark matter particles together into type 2 or 3, but yet provide a set of softening types over which they are automatically distributed according to their mass.
 If both ``ADAPTIVE_HYDRO_SOFTENING`` and